Physical Properties of Haloalkanes

-Haloalkanes are hydrocarbons in which hydrogen in normal alkane is replaced by a halogen (group 17 elements).
-In this article we will discuss about the physical properties of haloalkanes.
+Haloalkanes are hydrocarbons in which hydrogen in a normal alkane is replaced by a halogen (group 17 elements).
+In this article, we will discuss the physical properties of haloalkanes.
 The physical properties of haloalkanes are mostly like a normal covalent compound.
-Halogens not being much reactive functional group as carboxyl group or aldehyde doesn’t affect the overall physical properties by much.
-Still, few differences can be seen as we move down in the homologous series of haloalkanes group due to difference in atomic masses of the compound.
+Halogens not being much reactive functional group as a carboxyl group or aldehyde doesn’t affect the overall physical properties by much.
+Still, few differences can be seen as we move down in the homologous series of haloalkanes group due to the difference in atomic masses of the compound.

 Physical properties of any compound depend largely on

 - The type of intermolecular and intramolecular forces of attraction

 2. Melting Point and Boiling Point of Haloalkanes

 There is a large electronegativity difference between halogens and carbon resulting in highly polarized molecules.
 The higher molecular mass and greater polarity as compared to the parent hydrocarbon results in stronger intermolecular forces of attraction (dipole-dipole and van der Waals) in the halogen derivatives.
 Boiling Point depends upon the intermolecular forces of attraction and hence the boiling points of chlorides, bromides and iodides are considerably higher than those of the hydrocarbons of comparable molecular mass.